BIGJRA/BIGJRA.github.io/rejuv.md

 you must be cautious of is Delcatty, who likes to Baton Pass +2 in both defenses to Chatot or Drampa, who can then boost and go on a rampage.
 A move like Roar is a good counter for that.
-Otherwise, a decently rounded team should be able to deal with most of the Pokémon here - four are dual types with varied weaknesses.
+Otherwise, a decently rounded team should be able to deal with most of the Pokemon here - four are dual types with varied weaknesses.

 Once you win, you’ll be awarded with the Normality Badge!
 Our new level